Aria-wlj/Cloud-Certs/CLFC02/CLFC02.md

 #### AWS Cost and Usage Reports

 contains the most comprehensive set of cost and usage data available.
 You can use Cost and Usage Reports to publish your AWS billing reports.
-These reports **can be customized to break down costs** by various dimensions such as product, tags, and time intervals (hour, day, month, etc.).
+These reports **can be customized to break down costs** by various dimensions such as **product, tags, and time intervals** (hour, day, month, etc.).

+The report can be **placed in an Amazon S3 bucket**

 #### AWS cost allocation tags